Natural Sciences at Cambridge

 Explore familiar subjects, experience new ones

 The breadth of the course reflects the blurring of boundaries between the different sciences and before committing yourself to one department you study a variety of subjects, some of which may be new to you.
-This is a huge advantage because it gives you the flexibility to change your mind about which subject to specialise in, and is extremely valuable in alerting you to the important issues in other branches of science.
+This means you can change your mind about which subject to specialise in.

 Visit the Departments' websites for in-depth subject information, details about current research and suggested reading for prospective students.